 Marketing automation platforms can help with revenue attribution by summarizing this information in regular reporting.
 In addition, I strongly recommend looking at each new lead’s activity timeline to add color to the picture of what combination of factors led to them becoming a client.

 Like with most things, you only get out of marketing automation what you put in.
 All too often, we see companies that are convinced of the benefits of automation, sign up, and then end up using it the same way basic email marketing platform.
-Don’t be that guy.
+Don’t be that person.